-A lovely country market with coffee, music, bread etc. Buy pancakes and biltong from 10:00 – 12:00 on the main street opposite the DRC Church.
-Have a breakfast roll and look out for preserves, lemon cordials, olives, cheeses, organic veggies leather goods, door stops and books.
-If it is not homemade – it is not there.
+The Greyton market is a lovely country market with coffee, music, bread, etc. Buy pancakes and biltong from 10:00 – 12:00 on the main street opposite the DRC Church.
+Have a breakfast roll and look out for preserves, lemon cordials, olives, cheeses, organic veggies leather goods, door stops, and books.
+If it is not homemade – it is not there at Greyton market.

-Greyton has about ten restaurants, so you will always be spoilt for choice.
-Many serve local vegetables that are homegrown nearby.
-There is food for all even the vegetarians.
-Pure Cafe is vegan and there is a good range at other eateries.
-Lots of places like Ambience, Abbey Rose, Via’s, Old Potters, Rupert’s, Fiore, Oak and Vigne, 1854, Silvano’s, the Hub & Spoke and Blain on Main for breakfast lunch and dinner.
 One exceptional lunchtime venue is a pop-up restaurant that appears once a month in the forest at Hemelsbreed Farm ( near Lismore) on the R406 towards Riviersonderend.
 If you can book yourself into the Sunday lunch which only takes place only once a month be prepared for a meal at a venue you will never forget.
 Times and days vary.
-Enquire of the Tourism office.
+Enquire about the Tourism office.
 Don’t miss a beer at the bar at the Post House at the weekend.
-One of the finest bars in South Africa made famous as the location in the advert “ Give that man a Bells.”.
+One of the finest bars in South Africa was made famous as the location in the advert “ Give that man a Bells.”.
 Also, try a beer at the local brewery- The Old Potters Inn.
 Award-winning beer.

 Eat Chocolate in Greyton